 Treatment

 Treatment varies widely.
 Often, the deformity is not severe and no treatment is needed.
-Surgery while the baby is in the womb may help improve outcomes in some cases, but it is not yet clear which babies will benefit.
+Surgery while the baby is in the womb is being studied and may help improve outcomes in rare cases.
 Some cases improve or resolve prior to birth.
 In more serious cases, major surgery may be needed to reconstruct all or some of a body part.
 Some cases are so severe that they cannot be repaired.

 Plans should be made for careful delivery and management of the problem after birth.
 The baby should be delivered in a medical center that has specialists experienced in caring for babies with this condition.